Brian Doherty (drummer): They Might Be Giants and Ben Folds

 For three years, Doherty recorded several albums for TMBG, and toured internationally with them.
 His first release with the band was for their 1993 EP Why Does the Sun Shine?.
-From November 1993 to June 1994, They Might Be Giants recorded extensively at Bearsville Sound Studio in Bearsville, New York; those recordings resulted in the Back To Skull EP, and TMBG's 5th studio album, John Henry (1994).
+From November 1993 to June 1994, They Might Be Giants recorded extensively at Bearsville Sound Studio; those recordings resulted in the Back to Skull EP, and TMBG's 5th studio album, John Henry (1994).
 John Henry was their first album to utilize a full band arrangement, rather than synthesized and programmed backing tracks.
-The album's name, a reference to the man versus machine fable of John Henry, is an allusion to the band's fundamental switch to more conventional instrumentation, especially the newly established use of a human drummer instead of a drum machine; the album is also notable for the song "AKA Driver", which was co-written by their current lineup at the time: John Flansburgh, John Linnell, Brian Doherty, and Tony Maimone.
-John Henry is TMBG's longest record and was the band's highest-charting adult album, having peaked at #61 on the Billboard 200, until 2011's Join Us, which peaked at #32.
+The album's name, a reference to the man versus machine fable of John Henry, is an allusion to the band's fundamental switch to more conventional instrumentation, especially the newly established use of a human drummer instead of a drum machine.
+The song "AKA Driver" from the album was co-written by their current lineup at the time: John Flansburgh, John Linnell, Brian Doherty, and Tony Maimone.

-In 1994, Doherty contributed on 2 songs on a solo EP that John Linnell had recorded called State Songs, released through John Flansburgh's side project Hello CD Of The Month Club, for June 1994.
+In 1994, Doherty contributed on 2 songs on a solo EP that John Linnell had recorded called State Songs, released through John Flansburgh's side project Hello CD of the Month Club, for June 1994.
 That EP was later expanded and released as a full album of the same name in 1999.
 The album spent four weeks on the CMJ 200 chart, peaking at #18.

 By February 1996, the lineup had changed; Graham Maby replaced Tony Maimone on bass full-time, and Eric Schermerhorn joined as a guitarist.
 They wrote new material which they were performing during their weekly stint at the Mercury Lounge in New York City; many of the songs that were being played there were fleshed out in studios, and released as They Might Be Giants' 6th studio album, Factory Showroom (1996).
 In early 1997, Doherty left They Might Be Giants, mainly for personal reasons, but also due to financial reasons.

-Archival TMBG recordings with Brian Doherty on drums appear on their 1998 live album Severe Tire Damage, and on the 1999 compilation Long Tall Weekend.
+Archival TMBG recordings with Brian Doherty on drums appear on their 1998 live album Severe Tire Damage, and on the 1999 album Long Tall Weekend.